tnwinc/Isolate/Readme.md

 **Isolate** is a tool to allow injection of module dependencies when doing Test Driven Javascript/Coffeescript development.
-It extends requirejs and node's require to act more like IoC containers than simple module loaders.
+It extends requirejs and node's require to allow isolation of a module under test.

 Paired with a Spy/Fake/Mock framework, this allows for a powerful TDD environment where the code under test is properly isolated from its